-This article is the first part of a three-part series that discusses how you can use Google Cloud Platform (GCP) products to help secure common data workloads:
+This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

-- Part 1 (this article): Help secure data workloads in GCP.
+- Part 1 (this article): Help secure data workloads in Google Cloud.
 Introduces the series and summarizes use cases for securing data workloads.

-- Part 2: Help secure data workloads: GCP products.
-Start here if you are unfamiliar with products that support security in GCP.
+- Part 2: Help secure data workloads: Google Cloud products.
+Start here if you are unfamiliar with products that support security in Google Cloud.

-- Part 3: Help secure data workloads: GCP use cases.
+- Part 3: Help secure data workloads: Google Cloud use cases.
 Dive into a discussion of components and settings in the context of use cases.

-This series is designed to help you learn how to interact with GCP APIs, such as BigQuery and Cloud Storage, in a secure way.
+This series is designed to help you learn how to interact with Google Cloud APIs, such as BigQuery and Cloud Storage, in a secure way.

 When you secure your data workloads, the challenge is to grant enough access so that authorized entities can perform the appropriate tasks, but not so much that unauthorized entities get access to restricted data.

-In GCP, you can manage data security at different levels:
+In Google Cloud, you can manage data security at different levels:

 - Service access.
 Grant an entity access to the services storing the data.